+Tony Blaire Institute Report

-A recent report by the Tony Blair Institute (TBI) for Global change argues that NHS England’s proposed multi-disciplinary team (MDT) care model25 which includes consultants/GPs, dieticians, nurses, pharmacists, healthcare assistants and psychologists is very resource intensive, expensive and likely impractical to deliver at scale given the large number of eligible patients and current primary care capacity pressures.
-The proposed MDT model for wrap-around care has been based on Eli Lilly’s SURMOUNT-1 trial of Tirzepatide19, with the cost in the first year per patient estimated at more than £1,200– which is equivalent to the annual cost of the medication itself.
+A recent report by the Tony Blair Institute (TBI) for Global change argues that NHS England’s proposed multi-disciplinary team (MDT) care model25 which includes consultants/GPs, dieticians, nurses, pharmacists, healthcare assistants and psychologists is very resource intensive, expensive and likely impractical to deliver at scale the roll out of AOMS given the large number of eligible patients and current primary care capacity pressures.
+The proposed MDT model for wrap-around care has been based on Eli Lilly’s SURMOUNT-1 trial of tirzepatide19, with the cost in the first year per patient estimated at more than £1,200– which is equivalent to the annual cost of the medication itself.

 With a slow roll out, using extensive resources, access to AOM’s will largely continue to be determined by the patient’s ability to pay privately for treatment.
 Adopting a similar approach in Northern Ireland, would inevitably lead to widening of the health inequality gap.
-The authors of the 2025 TBI report25 highlight that “Prevention models need to meet people where they are: online, at home and in the high street, as well as at work” and advocates for the use of lower cost strategies for a more efficient and wider roll out.
+The authors of the 2025 TBI report25 highlight that “Prevention models need to meet people where they are: online, at home and in the high street, as well as at work” and advocates for the use of lower cost strategies for a more efficient and wider roll-out.
 They recommend that in the short-term existing Pharmacy First and GP data-sharing contracts should be used to initiate the roll out of AOMs 25.
-They suggest the use of online pharmacies for a faster roll out, however, there have been concerns expressed over the level of wrap-around support provided by some private online pharmacies.
-There is also growing concern over the inappropriate use of weight loss injections purchased online without proper medical supervision and the potential for serious adverse events, including hospitalisations and fatalities32,33.
-An accessible, practical and more economical approach could involve community pharmacies.
+They suggest the use of online pharmacies for a faster roll-out accepting concerns over the level of wrap-around support provided by some private online pharmacies.

+Regulators have been actively monitoring and challenging the inappropriate use of weight loss injections especially those purchased online and without proper clinical governance to avoid serious adverse events, including hospitalisations and fatalities32,33.
+An accessible, practical and more economical approach could involve a commissioned service provide by community pharmacies.

+N. Ireland Community Pharmacy obesity management Service.

 In Northern Ireland, community pharmacies serve as a major access point for healthcare, with an estimated 123,000 adults (9% of the population) visiting a pharmacy daily34.
-Their role has evolved beyond dispensing medicines to delivering public health interventions, supporting self-care, and promoting healthier lifestyles.
+The role of the pharmacist has evolved beyond dispensing medicines to delivering public health interventions, supporting self-care, and promoting healthier lifestyles.
 Community pharmacists are highly trained and ideally placed to, not only supply, but also deliver the wrap-around care required for the safe and effective use of AOMs.